 My group use proactive sustainability assessment to reduce the environmental impact of new technologies.
-Process based life-cycle assessment (LCA) is used to identify critical steps in current technologies and guide greener alternatives by combining theoretical environmental assessment and experimental work.
+Process-based life-cycle assessment (LCA) is used to identify critical steps in current technologies and guide greener alternatives by combining theoretical environmental assessment and experimental work.

-In addition to photovoltaics, I have research projects related to battery, nanomaterials production and wastewater treatment.
+In addition to photovoltaics, I have research projects related to battery, nanomaterials synthesis, and wastewater treatment.
 I am also interested in other opportunities to use my expertise in life-cycle assessment and sustainability assessment for other applications.

 For more information, here is my CV.

 If you are a motivated, creative and independent student interested in pursuing a Ph.D. in an area similar to my area of interest, contact me!
 I’m always looking for students with strong analytical and computer skills, research experience and preferably a background in chemistry, physics, engineering or environmental science.
 Please review our group publications and current projects before contacting me.

 Thanks for visiting!